abedra/sgx_bootstrapping/README.md

 source /path/to/sgxsdk/environment
 ```

-You can then run `./bootstrapper`.
-The first execution will encrypt an integer inside the enclave and save the file `bootstrap.seal` to disk.
-Subsequent executions will read the `bootstrap.seal` file and send it to the enclave to be decrypted.
-The program will then display the integer previously encrypted by the enclave.

 ## Hardware vs Simulation Mode

 By default, this program will compile in `SIM`, or Simulation mode.
 This ensures the program will work regardless of hardware support.
 If you wish to execute this program against a real SGX enclave, you will need to set `SGX_MODE=HW` when running `make`, or update the `Makefile` accordingly.